whalderman/search-quality-rater-guidelines-tldr/docs/tldr/managers.md

 - positive reputation for the person or company that created the content

 The **E-A-T** of a page **depends significantly on the quality of the MC**.

+## Highest Quality Pages

+Highest Quality pages must have at least one of the following:

+- **exceptionally** high Expertise, Authoritativeness, and Trustworthiness (E-A-T)
+  - Formal expertise is important for topics such as medical, financial, or legal advice.
+  - Everyday expertise is important for topics such as humor or recipes.
+  - An expert page on cooking may be a page on a professional chef's website (formal expertise), or it may be someone who posts popular cooking videos on YouTube (everyday expertise).

+- an **exceptional** amount of high or highest quality MC
+  - The quality standards change depending on the **purpose of the page** and the **type of content**.

+- **exceptionally** positive reputation for the person or company that created the content
+  - Very positive reputation is often based on prestigious awards or recommendations from known experts or professional associations on the topic of the page.
+  - Topics that don't require formal expertise, like humor or recipes, can show exceptional reputation through popularity, user engagement, and user reviews.

+## Low Quality Pages

+Low Quality pages have one of the following characteristics: